 Site run by the parish council

-Mid Suffolk District Council has released a draft housing supply document that indicates the council now has more than five years' supply of building land available to developers.
+Mid Suffolk District Council has confirmed it has more than five years' supply of building land available to developers.

 That’s enough to remove the presumption in favour of planning approval and to make the emerging Laxfield Neighbourhood Plan and the district’s Joint Local Plan “material considerations” in planning applications.